coderefinery/workshop-intro/livestream.md

 ![Example screen arrangement with broadcast on one side and learner space on the other](https://coderefinery.github.io/manuals/_images/layout--learner-livestream-sidebyside-onebrowser.png)

-### Own course directory

-We suggest to create a directory/folder for this course on your computer, where you can store all exercise materials etc., to make it easy to clean up later.

 ### Where to focus?

 There is so much information!

 1. **Livestream** - first priority
-2. **Your team** - if you have one
-3. **Your own type-along** - when you can
-5. **Lesson material webpage** (as needed)
-4. **Collaborative document** - to find info or do Q&A
+2. **Collaborative document** - to find info or do Q&A

-## Care for the community

-### Not everything will be perfect

-- We have more material than we can cover: we adjust to the audience.
-- This is a live production, not curated

--> Use the collaborative document

-### Instructors and helpers aren't perfect

-- No one knows everything.
-- Seeing things go wrong and get fixed is part of the pedagogy.
-- Please be nice to those who make this course possible.
+3. **Lesson material webpage** (as needed)

-### Be respectful and helpful
+## Be respectful and helpful

+If you know some of the material already, please help answering questions on the collaborative document.

-Four pieces of advice:
+Some advice:

 - **Everyone here is at different levels, and that's expected.**
   Everyone will be learning different things, and everyone will focus on different topics.
 Passive learning is OK.
 - ***Everyone* here is both a teacher and a learner.**  Be careful that your help is at the right level, considering the above.
-- **Take time to check in.** For example, ask "how's it going? is everyone getting what they need?" in your teams.
 - **When something isn't going right, *use the collaborative document to let us know quickly***.
   We want to help, even if the answer is "let's discuss later".

-### Code of Conduct
+## Code of Conduct

 In the worst case, there may be problem with someone.
 In that case, we follow our [Code of